adamwsciubiak/EmoRegAss/README.md

 1. The user enters a message in the chat interface.
 2. The system determines the user's current emotional state (`Sa`) (Arousal/Valence).
+3.  **Learning Step:** If this is not the first turn, the system calculates a `reward` based on how the last action affected the user's emotional state (i.e., did it move closer to the goal state `Sε`?).
+It uses this reward to update its internal **Q-table**.
-3. The `PicoPlanner` calculates the optimal regulation action by evaluating each option against the user's current state (`Sa`), goal state (`Sε`), and personality profile (`t`), based on **Equation 2** from the paper.
+4.  **Planning Step:** The `PicoPlanner` queries the `QLearningManager`.
+IT calculates the optimal regulation action by evaluating each option against the user's current state (`Sa`), goal state (`Sε`), and personality profile (`t`), Using an epsilon-greedy strategy on the Q-table, the manager selects the optimal action for the current state.
-4. The chosen action (e.g., "Distraction") is passed to the `ActionExecutor`.
+5. The chosen action (e.g., "Distraction") is passed to the `ActionExecutor`.
-5. The `ActionExecutor` optionally uses the `RAGAgent` to retrieve detailed information about the chosen action.
+6. The `ActionExecutor` optionally uses the `RAGAgent` to retrieve detailed information about the chosen action.
-6. It then uses the `EmpatheticResponseAgent` to synthesize this information into a final, user-facing message.
+7. It then uses the `EmpatheticResponseAgent` to synthesize this information into a final, user-facing message.
-7. The response is displayed to the user.
+8. The response is displayed to the user.

 ---